What is a Lasting Power of Attorney?

 How can we help?

 Because of the far-reaching nature of a Lasting Power of Attorney, it is not something that should be done without first obtaining proper legal advice.
-If you wish to receive further advice on the creation or registration of Lasting Powers of Attorney, or the administration of someone’s Financial affairs under a Lasting Power of Attorney or an Enduring Power of Attorney, please call 01437 776907 to speak to Laura Forbes or e-mail LF@eaton-evans.com.
+If you wish to receive further advice on the creation or registration of Lasting Powers of Attorney, or the administration of someone’s Financial affairs under a Lasting Power of Attorney or an Enduring Power of Attorney, please call 01437 776917 to speak to Callum James or e-mail CJ@eaton-evans.com.